prakharagrawal26/MHD_Onset_Solver/READme.md

 # C++ MHD Convection Onset Solver using Chebyshev Collocation method

-This project implements a C++ solver to determine the critical parameters (Rayleigh number `Ra`, wavenumber `kx`) for the onset of convection in a magnetohydrodynamic (MHD) system.
+This program implements a C++ solver to determine the critical parameters (Rayleigh number `Ra`, wavenumber `kx`) for the onset of convection in a magnetohydrodynamic (MHD) system.
 It uses a Chebyshev collocation method in the Y and Z dimensions and solves the resulting large, sparse generalized eigenvalue problem.

 ## Core Features